 REVENUE CYCLE MANAGEMENT

-Revenue Cycle Management is the method of managing claims processing, payment and revenue generation.
+Revenue Cycle Management is the method of managing claims processing, payment, and revenue generation.
 This includes everything from determining the patient’s eligibility, collecting their copay, coding the claims, collecting payments, tracking the claims, and following up on denied claims.
-As a critical part of any practice, it is important that the entire revenue cycle and account receivable process is managed efficiently.
+As a critical part of any practice, the entire revenue cycle and account receivable process must be managed efficiently.

 POINTERS TO POORLY PERFORMING REVENUE AND ACCOUNT RECEIVABLES